TheRogerDodger/Portfolio/index.md

 <hr>

 For the sign-in feature, I used the existing function ReadUserInfo to gather both username and password.
 To accomadate a more secure system, when the user is entering their password, the text will not be shown.
-Since I am using arrays to store the creditials of the teachers and their passwords, the indices of the username and password act as a key-value pair.
-So to check if the entered values match, I used a for-loop with enumerate to track the index and compare both arrays.
+Since I am using lists to store the creditials of the teachers and their passwords, the indices of the username and password together act as a key-value pair.
+So to check if the entered values match, I used a for-loop with enumerate to track the index and compare both lists.

 <details>
   <summary>View code</summary>